-No member of the University community shall at any time (on campus or at any University function or activity) use, be in possession of, be under the influence of, or distribute any illegal drug.
+No member of the University community shall at any time (on campus or at any University function or activity) use, be in possession of, be under the influence of, or distribute/dispense, sell, or manufacture any illicit or illegal drug, marijuana in any form or alcohol.
 Functions sponsored by the University may permit alcohol to be served only according to the laws of the State of Michigan, local communities, and federal statute.
 Monitoring will be the responsibility of the event sponsor.
-No member of the University community shall report to work or class or conduct University business on the premises while under the influence of alcohol or any illegal drug.
+No member of the University community shall report to work or class or conduct University business on the premises while under the influence of alcohol or any other illicit or illegal drug.
 Any incident of suspected possession, sale, use, or distribution of illegal drugs on the campus or at any University function will result in the suspected party being asked to leave the premises and may be reported to local legal authorities.